leonidas/transparency/README.md

 # Synopsis

-Transparency is a (client-side) templating solution which binds data to DOM with zero configuration.
+Transparency is a (client-side) template engine which binds data to DOM with zero configuration.
 Just call `.render(data)`.

 ```html
 <div id="template">